-Natural gases, coal and oil are fossil fuel energies that formed deep beneath the Earth’s surface over long periods of time.
-When fossil energies are burned, they release greenhouse gases like carbon dioxide, water vapor and methane.
-These gases drive the atmospheric greenhouse effect and exacerbate global warming on land and in oceans.
+Natural gases, coal, and oil are fossil fuel energies that formed deep beneath the Earth’s surface over long periods.
+When fossil energies are burned, they release greenhouse gases like carbon dioxide, water vapor, and methane.
+These gases drive the atmospheric greenhouse effect and exacerbate global warming in the air and in oceans.

-Anthropogenically produced methane from agriculture comes from livestock animals.
-Livestock ruminants, like cattle, buffalo, goats and deer have digestive tracts which contain microbes known as methanogens that metabolize plant substances in their diets.
-Methanogens in ruminant animals produce methane and is then released when these animals belch.
+Agriculture methane emissions mostly come from livestock.
+Livestock ruminants, like cattle, buffalo, goats, and deer have digestive tracts which contain microbes known as methanogens that metabolize plant substances in their diets.
+Methanogens in ruminant animals produce methane which is then released when these animals belch.
 This process is known as enteric fermentation.
 Ruminants, particularly cattle, are mass-bred in agriculture settings, making their methane emissions much more significant than those of naturally occurring populations.

-Landfill gas is the byproduct of decomposing organic material.
+Landfill gases (LFGS) are the byproduct of decomposing organic material.
 As bacteria from food and waste products break down, gases are subsequently released into the air.
-Landfills gases include methane, carbon dioxide, nitrogen and oxygen.
-Methane from landfills is of high concern; the state of California has implemented a long term plan to limit the amount of waste that ends up in landfills in order to decrease its annual methane emissions; its plan is known as SB1383.
+LFGS include both methane and carbon dioxide.
+Methane from landfills is of high concern; the state of California has implemented a long-term plan to limit the amount of waste that ends up in landfills to decrease its annual methane emissions; this plan is known as SB1383.